BigIan1969/polari/chapter05.md

 - I'm going to put on my lallie tappers.

-- Have you tried the ruby at that new restaurant?
+- Have you tried the ruby at that new carnish ken?

 - Mind your billingsgate.